-- 8.3.1 The judges score a contestant's movements from the time the official time begins until the contestant finishes all the work stations, returns to the ground, and successfully removes all equipment installed during the event, or runs out of time, or is disqualified.
-(2011) - 8.3.2 Individual score sheets are provided to each of the scoring judges for each of the contestants. - 8.3.3 During the international competition and other competitions using the "new life" format, the overall winner of the competition will be the contestant with the highest point total in the Masters' Challenge.
+- 8.3.2 The judges score a contestant's movements from the time the official time begins until the contestant finishes all the work stations, returns to the ground, and successfully removes all equipment installed during the event, or runs out of time, or is disqualified. - 8.3.3 A contestant receives points only for tasks that were completed within the time limit.
+If the contestant times out, he/she should receive points in any of the scoring sections even if all of the tasks pertinent to that section have not been completed.
+(2013) - 8.3.4 Individual score sheets are provided to each of the scoring judges for each of the contestants. - 8.3.5 Preliminary points do not carry over to the Masters' Challenge.
+The overall winner of the competition will be the contestant with the highest point total in the Masters' Challenge.
+(2013)

-Mandatory Penalties (2011)
+Mandatory Penalties

-A contestant will be penalized for the following infractions: (2011)
+A contestant will be penalized for the following infractions:

 - 8.4.1 A mandatory 10-point deduction will be assessed at any and every work station when the activity at that work station is not completed correctly.
-(See Masters' Challenge score sheet, item F, under Work Stations). - 8.4.2 A mandatory 20-point deduction will be assessed for failing to retrieve all equipment within the time limit.
+(See Masters' Challenge score sheet, item F, under Work Stations).
+(2013) - 8.4.1 A mandatory 20-point deduction will be assessed for failing to retrieve all equipment within the time limit.

-Discretionary Penalties (2011)
+Discretionary Penalties

-Judges may use their discretion for the following infractions: (2011)
+Judges may use their discretion for the following infractions:

-8.4.3 A contestant can receive up to a 5-point deduction for any of the following: unsafe acts, poor performance, or poor techniques.
+8.4.2 A contestant can receive up to a 5-point deduction for any of the following: unsafe acts, poor performance, or poor techniques.

-Mandatory Disqualification (2011)
+Mandatory Disqualification

 - 8.5.1 Dropping a piece of equipment while working aloft.
-See Rule 2.2.29 - 8.5.2 Failure to remain tied in to the tree on at least one point of attachment. - 8.5.3 A second offense of the contestant's throwline and/or throw weight leaving the flagged area. - 8.5.4 Being more than 5 minutes late for event. - 8.5.5 Misconduct. - 8.5.6 Leaving the pre-designated area or bringing in equipment from outside the pre-designated area once the official time has begun.
+See Rule 2.2.32. - 8.5.2 Failure to remain tied in to the tree on at least one point of attachment. - 8.5.3 A second offense of the contestant's throwline and/or throw weight leaving the flagged area. - 8.5.4 Being more than 5 minutes late for event. - 8.5.5 Misconduct. - 8.5.6 Leaving the pre-designated area or bringing in equipment from outside the predesignated area once the official time has begun.

-Discretionary Disqualification (2011)
+Discretionary Disqualification